-- A. By educating students in the first two years of post secondary liberal arts leading to an Associate in Arts degree and by offering a select number of bachelor degree programs. - B. By offering academic opportunities for students to realize their full intellectual potential. - C. By teaching students to think critically, communicate effectively, and solve problems individually and collectively. - D. By recognizing the Bible as the inspired Word of God and integrating the study of the Bible into the total curriculum. - E. By presenting Jesus Christ as the perfect pattern for personal, responsible behavior. - F. By employing a qualified, caring faculty of Christians.
+- A. By providing a post-secondary liberal arts education leading to a number of bachelor's degrees, as well as an associate in arts degree. - B. By offering academic opportunities for students to realize their full intellectual potential. - C. By teaching students to think critically, communicate effectively, and solve problems individually and collectively. - D. By integrating the Bible as the inspired word of God into the total college experience. - E. By employing a qualified, caring faculty of Christians.